rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 ==================

 This tutorial designs and tests python code that iplements a *singly-linked list* data structure (SLL).
-Ain SSL is a special case of `Linked Lists <https://en.wikipedia.org/wiki/Linked_list>`_.
+An SSL is a special case of a `Linked Lists <https://en.wikipedia.org/wiki/Linked_list>`_.

 An SLL is usually drawn like this in the typical